-- You must be a U.S. citizen, permanent resident or eligible non-citizen.
+- Be a U.S. citizen, permanent resident or eligible non-citizen.

-- You may not be in default on any federal education loan or owe an overpayment of a federal education grant.
+- May not be in default on any federal education loan or owe an overpayment of a federal education grant.